 Annual budgets are adopted on a basis consistent with generally accepted accounting principles.
 All annual appropriations lapse at year-end.
-See Note 1 for the procedures the Bureau follows regarding budgets and budgetary accounting.
-The Bureau complied with the Louisiana Local Government Budget Act.
+See Note 1-E for the procedures the Bureau follows regarding budgets and budgetary accounting.
+The Bureau complied with all aspects of the Louisiana Local Government Budget Act.